 Below is an example of what this metric will look like in a profile.

-If someone enters their information into a form multiple times, they will have multiple Subscribed to List metrics found under their profile.
-They will not be re-added to the list, but the metric will appear each time a person qualifies.
+If someone enters their information into a form multiple times, they will not have multiple Subscribed to List metrics found under their profile, nor will they be re-added to the list multiple times.

 When Subscribed to List Is Added to a Profile

 The Subscribed to List metric will only appear when profiles subscribe to a list via a Klaviyo signup form or through Quick Add.

 This metric will not populate for profiles that are synced from an integration (with the exception of Mailchimp and some third-party form integrations), added through your API, or uploaded to a list via a CSV file or copy/paste.
 As a result, there will likely be more profiles in your list than those associated with this specific metric.

 |The Subscribed to List metric will appear when customers are added via:||The Subscribed to List metric will NOT appear when customers are added via:|